Village: Nigeria

 In the North, villages were under traditional rulers long before the Jihad of Shaikh Uthman Bin Fodio and after the Holy War.
 At that time Traditional rulers used to have absolute power in their administrative regions.

 After Dan Fodio's Jihad in 1804, political structure of the North became Islamic where emirs were the political, administrative and spiritual leaders of their people.
 These emirs appointed a number of people to assist them in running the administration and that included villages.

 Every Hausa village was reigned by Magaji (Village head) who was answerable to his Hakimi (mayor) at the town level.
 The Magaji also had his cabinet who assisted him in ruling his village efficiently, among whom was Mai-Unguwa (Ward Head).

 With the creation of Native Authority in Nigerian provinces, the autocratic power of village heads along with all other traditional rulers was subdued hence they ruled 'under the guidance of colonial officials'.

 Even though the constitution of the Federal Republic of Nigeria has not recognised the functions of traditional rulers, they still command respect in their villages and political office holders liaise with them almost every time to reach people.

 In Hausa language, village is called ƙauye and every local government area is made up of several small and large ƙauyuka (villages).
 For instance, Girka is a village in Kaita town in Katsina state in Nigeria.
 They have mud houses with thatched roofing though, like in most of the villages in the North, zinc roofing has become a common sight.

 Still in many villages in the North, people do not have access to potable water.
 So they fetch water from ponds and streams.
 Others are lucky to have wells within a walking distance.
 Women rush in the morning to fetch water in their clay pots from wells, boreholes and streams.
 However, the government is now providing them with water bore holes.

-Electricity and GSM network are reaching more and more villages in the North almost every day.
-So bad feeder roads may lead to remote villages with electricity and unstable GSM network.
+Electricity and GSM network are reaching more villages in the North.